MLSToolbox/mls_pipeline_examples/iris_classification/README.md

 The pipeline is composed of 4 stages:
 - *Data collection*, which will load de data from a `.csv` file
-- *Feature Engineering*, where some of the values will be scaled for faster and more accurate training
+- *Split*, where features data will be split into features_train and features_test data and truth data into truth_train and truth_test data
-- *Model Training*, where our dataset will be split in train an test and the model will be trained
+- *Model Training*, where two different models will be trained
-- *Model Evaluation*, where using the test part of the dataset we'll assesss the accuracy of the model
+- *Model Evaluation*, where using the test part of the dataset we'll assesss the accuracy of both models

 <p align="center" width="100%">
    <img src="https://github.com/MLSToolbox/mls_pipeline_examples/blob/main/diabetes_prediction/media/0_main.png" alt="Main editor" width="75%">